therebelrobot/learn-assembly-with-apis/README.md

 # Learn X with APIs

 We've all been there.
 You've gotten proficient in a given programming language, and you want to expand your repertoire.
-Or maybe you just want to learn a new framwork within that language.
+Or maybe you just want to learn a new framework within that language.
 Either way, you've spotted a language that you'd like to work in, but if you're a project-based learner like me, finding a project that will showcase what the language/framework has to offer can be a challenge to pin down.

 Enter *Learn X with APIs*.
 Think of it as the more advanced cousin of `printf("hello, world");`.
 You'll gain practical first-hand experience with your new language, and maybe even have something to show off to others when you're done.